intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 An example engine was built to test ZKP using encrypted DNS.
-Clients could then create DNS requests that were not in a DNS block list and middle boxes could be assured, without knowing the exact request, that the client's DNS request was not on the block list.
+Clients could then create DNS requests that were not in a DNS block list and middleboxes could be assured, without knowing the exact request, that the client's DNS request was not on the block list.
 Although the result was functional, the overhead was still slow and future work needs to be used to decrease ZKP imposed latencies.